South Africa union war follows old pattern on new turf

-MARULA PLATINUM MINE South Africa (Reuters) - When a wildcat strike hit Impala Platinum’s Marula mine in South Africa’s Limpopo province this month, union leaders there had no idea it was coming.
+MARULA PLATINUM MINE, South Africa, July 20 (Reuters) - When a wildcat strike hit Impala Platinum’s Marula mine in South Africa’s Limpopo province this month, union leaders there had no idea it was coming.

 He has a better idea of what might come next: a takeover by arch rival the Association of Mineworkers and Construction Union (AMCU), which looks set to expand after leading a five-month mine strike in the western half of South Africa’s platinum belt that pushed the continent’s most advanced economy into reverse in the first quarter.